Energy

 Radiant energy

-It is the energy that we can find in light or in radio microwaves.
+It is the energy that is present in the light or in the radio.

-It is of fundamental importance, because it is the majority of the energy that reaches the earth thanks to the sun and that we can take advantage of with solar panels.
-Microwaves in kitchens convert electrical energy into radio microwaves that heat water in food.
+It is fundamental, because it is most of the energy that reaches the earth thanks to the sun and that we can take advantage of with solar panels.

 _images/electric-energia-panel-solar.jpg